nealmcb/pvote/README.txt

     Total         293 lines (ignoring blank lines and comments)

-Included here is a sample ballot definition file called "ballot".
+Included here is a sample ballot definition file called "ballot" and an empty vote storage file called "votes".
 To run the prototype:

     1. Ensure that you have Python 2.3 and Pygame installed.
         (They run on many computing platforms and are available